What they mean

 Foundation year: this isn't a qualification, but acts as part of a bachelor's degree.

-- They all have the word 'foundation' in them.
+- There's not really any, other than that they all have the word 'foundation' in them.

 - A foundation degree is awarded after two full-time (or three to four part-time) years of university-level study.